poviolabs/ecs-deploy-cli/README.md

 # Deploy the image built from the current git commit to ECS
 yarn ecs-deploy-cli deploy --stage my-stage

+# display a message into a slack channel with the current commit / release
+yarn ecs-deploy-cli slack --messageType success
 ```

 ## Run Options